 - Healthcare at the Jail – a successful public-private-partnership can be found at the County jail where residents are saving nearly $7 million annually by eliminating costly transportation costs through the delivery of inmate health care services in the jail.

 County Executive Mangano has focused on rebuilding Nassau County’s economy by creating jobs that put people back to work.
 Mr. Mangano and his economic development team have helped create and retain 20,000 private sector jobs in Nassau County.
 In fact, Nassau County recently won a heated competition with the State of New Jersey for the International Headquarters of Hain Celestial.
 The County has also attracted new homeland security jobs, high-tech jobs, as well as film and television industry jobs to the former Grumman-Navy property in Nassau.
-In 2013, the New York State Department of Labor reported that Nassau County leads the State of New York in terms of job growth and employment.
+To assist employers and residents, more than 1,000 new housing opportunities are now constructed and/or underway in Nassau County thanks to the Mangano administration’s initiative to help young families and seniors.
+Veteran and military housing was also created to honor our hometown heroes.
+Together, these policies have resulted in the New York State Department of Labor reporting that Nassau County leads the State of New York in terms of job growth and employment.
 In fact, Nassau County has the lowest unemployment rate in the region.

-County Executive Mangano was re-elected Nassau County Executive on November 5, 2013.
-Prior to becoming County Executive, Ed Mangano gained extensive experience as a County Legislator, where he served the 17th Legislative District for seven terms until leaving the position in 2009 to become County Executive.
-As a Legislator, Ed helped revitalize the former Grumman Property and attract more than 15,000 jobs to the site.
+Ed Mangano was re-elected Nassau County Executive on November 5, 2013.
+Prior to serving as County Executive, Ed Mangano gained extensive experience as a County Legislator, where he served the 17th Legislative District for seven terms until leaving the position in 2009 to become County Executive.
+As a Legislator, Ed helped revitalize the former Northup Grumman Property in Bethpage and attract more than 15,000 jobs to the site.
 From establishing a Senior Citizen and Community Center, to preserving and protecting open space, Ed Mangano has always been a strong leader for Nassau residents.